ksfraser/frontaccounting-receipt-processor/docs/architecture.md

   - **ItemMapper**: Maps item data from the parsed receipt to the application's item model.

 ### 4. Normalization
-- **Currency**: Functions for normalizing various currency formats found in receipts.
+- **Currency**: Provides methods for normalizing various currency formats found in receipts.
-- **Units**: Functions for normalizing measurement units to ensure consistency across the application.
+- **Units**: Provides methods for normalizing measurement units to ensure consistency across the application.

 ### 5. Suppliers
 - **SupplierService**: Manages supplier data, including creation, updates, and retrieval of supplier information.